 Staying motivated at work can be tough, especially in today’s climate.
-You may be bored working from home or simply struggling to feel inspired.
+You may be bored working from home or simply struggling to feel inspired and lose motivation.
 There are lots of reasons you may have lost motivation at work, but don’t panic!
 Most of these problems are fixable and the solution is usually fairly simple.
 That’s why we have put together our top 5 main reasons for lost motivation at work and what you can do to solve it, by setting goals and focusing on what you are really passionate about.

 It’s important to remember that fluctuation is normal.
 You can’t be pro-active and motivated 100% of the time, nor can you expect your employees to be.
 It’s often a steady flow and balance of work-life that is needed to ensure that you can stay motivated at work for the most part.